oaxacaariana/VirtualInterview/docs/environment.md

 - Rotate secrets if they are ever pasted into chat, screenshots, or Git history.
 - Atlas passwords with special characters must be URL-encoded in `MONGODB_URI`.
 - `DB_BOOT_MODE=local` makes both the main app connection and the session store use local MongoDB together.
+- Persona-specific TTS instructions chosen in the interview setup flow override the global `TTS_INSTRUCTIONS` fallback for that session.